 4-Online Peer Mediation Services

 Show how middle/high schools experienced in peer mediation can deliver online peer mediation services to schools that don’t have a peer mediation program.
-Available in 2016
+Coming soon.

 Our team is a group of experts in peer mediation, online mediation, Internet and mobile technology.

 Judy Tindall - President, National Association of Peer Program Professionals

 Dr. Cynthia Morton - Former Chair of Education Research and Teaching Section, ACR

 Prof. Karen DeVoogd - MA, Director Mediator Mentors, California State University Fresno, Fresno CA

 Kyle Bruner - Past President Georgia Association for Conflict Resolution and Registered Mediator, Bruner Mediation

 Michael Sonn-Social Work Intern, Klamath-Trinity Joint Unified School District, Hoopa Valley Reservation, California

 Leslie Roberts, J.D. - Principal Lecturer and the Director of the ADR Program,The University of North Texas